18F/handbook/_pages/business-units/solutions/solutions-history.md

   - solutions
 ---

 A brief history of TTS Solutions is hard to write: our work spans six decades and ten administrations!
-Moreover, we haven't even always been Solutions: pre-2019 we were known as the _Office of Products and Programs (OPP)_.
+Moreover, we haven't always been Solutions: pre-2016, we were known as the Office of Citizen Services and Innovative Technologies (OCSIT), and from 2016-2019 we were known as the Office of Products and Programs (OPP).

 What was established in 1970 as a place to coordinate and deliver information to consumers has evolved tremendously.
 Our audience has expanded to include every federal agency, government employees at all levels, the private sector, and people all over the world.